Live

 Heimdall

-There are no SDKs to install.
-No admin dashboards to click through.
-Every operation is an HTTP call with a JSON payload.
-If your stack can make a POST request, it can use Heimdall.
+No SDK, no dashboard-driven config.
+Every operation is an HTTP call with a JSON body.
+If your stack can POST, it can use Heimdall.
+And every ProductCraft product runs on it — we eat our own tenancy model.

 Core features